Analysis

 A Deadly Decade: Yearly Plague Spikes in Early Modern London between 1638-1647

-by Hernan Adasme
+By Hernan Adasme

 Following 1636’s outbreak, the plague cast a shadow over London’s life for almost ten years.
 Data collected from the Bills of Mortality by the Death By Numbers Project suggests that most summers witnessed a plague flare-up between 1638 and 1647.
 Though in the late 1630s these summer spikes were mild, the occurrence of the plague increased in intensity in the early 1640s up to 1647.1 Indeed, each summer during the 1640s, weekly deaths in London consistently reached into the hundreds, peaking at 250 in the years 1646 and 1647.